Legislation to rip up parts of Northern Ireland Protocol to be laid within weeks

 There will be no crossover between the channels, it is understood, with goods filtering through one or the other, depending on their intended destination.

+This will override the current arrangements, whereby Northern Ireland is effectively kept in the EU’s single market for goods, with a hard border down the Irish Sea.

-European Commission vice-president Maros Sefcovic, who has been involved in negotiations with Liz Truss about the protocol, criticised her plan and warned that Brussels could retaliate.
+European Commission vice-president Maros Sefcovic, who has been involved in negotiations with Liz Truss about the Northern Ireland Protocol, criticised her plan and warned that Brussels could retaliate.

 Should the UK proceed with the Bill, the EU will respond with “all measures at its disposal”, he said.

-This could aggravate fears of the move sparking a trade war with the bloc.
+This is likely to aggravate fears the move could spark a trade war with the bloc.

 Ireland’s foreign affairs minister, Simon Coveney, said the unilateral action from the UK was “damaging to trust”.